deshondixon/data-structures-and-algorithms/README.md

 To run your tests

 - Change to the `javascript` folder
-- run `npm test` to run all of the tests
+- run `npm test` to run all the tests
 - run `npm test ##` to only run tests for challenge ## (i.e. 01)

 ### 401 Data Structures, Code Challenges